magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Trunk groups
 ------------

-| We did not write the description to this field.
+| The group of trunks that will be used to send this call.